 Most new commands are rather slow, but using them right can still make the code somewhat faster and significantly more compact.
 This particularly applies to the use of new 16-bit registers IX and IY, which can be used for new addressing modes.
 Interestingly, the index registers IX and IY appeared in the Z80 in order to attract the 6800 users to use the Z80 instead!

-Many of the 8080's commands in the z80 became faster by one clock and this is a very noticeable acceleration.
-But the basic command for 16-bit arithmetic, the ADD instruction became slower by one clock, also commands LD SP,HL and EX (SP),HL, the increment and decrement with memory and 16-bit registers, as well as the input and output operations became slower.
+, the increment and decrement with memory and 16-bit registers, as well as the input and output operations became slower.
 Therefore, codes of the 8080 are executed on the z80 maybe only slightly faster.
-However, if you implement the same algorithm for the 8080 and Z80, then the Z80 can be much faster, for example, the calculation of the π number using a spigot algorithm for the Z80 turned out to be almost 40 percent faster than for the 8080.
+However, if you implement the same algorithm for the 8080 and Z80, then the Z80 can be noticeably faster, for example, the calculation of the π number using a spigot algorithm for the Z80 turned out to be almost 10 percent faster than for the 8080.

 The Z80 got support for a unique flag that is not found in any other system, this is the subtraction flag.
 It is only used by decimal correction command DAA, which can be used on the Z80 even after subtraction.